krakenjs/nemo/README.md

 You may either use the [confit](https://www.npmjs.com/package/confit) and [shortstop](https://www.npmjs.com/package/shortstop) powered, environment-aware configuration engine, or a plain JavaScript/JSON file.

-Use the "scaffold" feature to start with this option.
+Use the "complex scaffold" feature (`-Z`) to create a suite with this option.

 ### Plain JS/JSON